Aaron98990/ways-of-the-game/CONTRIBUTING.md

 Remain gender neutral unless referring to a specific person.

+Do not use works like Obviously or Per tradition.
+Explain it and the reasoning.

 Video Review, AAR, and fourth official duties are not covered.

 The use of parenthesis should clarify a word or phrase.
 But, removing the words in parenthesis must not change the meaning of the sentence.